Dewasanzan

 Yatagarasu is the Japanese version of a mythological creature recognized across East Asia.
 The earliest known depictions of a three-legged divine bird appeared around 5000 BCE on objects found in the lower Yangtze River delta area and in the neolithic Yangshao culture area along the middle of the Yellow River.

 In Japanese mythology, Yatagarasu is seen as evidence of divine intervention in human affairs.
-Emperor Jimmu, the first Emperor of Japan, is believed to be the grandson of the grandson of Amaterasu, the Sun Goddess.
+Emperor Jimmu, the first Emperor of Japan, is believed to be the great-grandson of the grandson of Amaterasu, the Sun Goddess.
 Yatagarasu is said to have guided Jimmu to Yamato, a province around today's Nara, to establish his court, where he ruled 660–585 BCE.

 The earliest purported Japanese histories, actually compilations of legends and clan traditions and genealogies, were written in the early 800s CE, about 1400 years after the events they describe.
 The early documents don't go deep into the details, but with the Imperial support and, really, re-invention of Shintō after the Meiji Restoration, Yatagarasu was said to be an incarnation of the early deity Kamotaketsunumi no Mikoto.